jpdery/moobile-core-doc/Source/Control/List.md

 ### getItem(name) {#getItem}

-Returns an item that matches the specified name.
+Returns an item that matching the specified name.

 #### Parameters: